xy-zheng/xy-zheng.github.io/index.md

 ## Research Interests

-- Currently, I mainly focus on the Statistical Inference of Individual Treatment Effect, Optimal Treatment Regime, and the applications in financial risk management and precision marketing.
+- Currently, I mainly focus on the statistical inference of Individual Treatment Effect, design of Optimal Treatment Regime, and their applications in financial risk management and precision marketing.
 - I also have a wide interest in Causal learning for Out-of-distribution Prediction, Tree-based machine learning methods, and Environmental statistics.

 ## Education

-- Ph.D. in Statistics, Guanghua School of Management, Peking University
+- [Sep.
+2017 - Jun.
+2022] Ph.D. in Statistics, Guanghua School of Management, Peking University

-   September 2017 - June 2022
-- B.S. in Statistics, School of Mathematical Sciences, Beijing Normal University
+- [Sep.
+2013 - Jul.
+2017] B.S. in Statistics, School of Mathematical Sciences, Beijing Normal University

-    September 2013- July 2017

-## Publications

 {% include_relative _includes/publications.md %}